bdmendes/bdmendes.github.io/collections/_posts/2023-12-30-my-journey-as-a-young-club-chess-player.md

 I also had the chance to finish the National School Tournament in the podium later that year.

 ![](/assets/blog/chess_school.jpg)
-*The team Felgueiras' Secondary School brought to the 2019 School Regionals.*
+*The players Felgueiras' High School brought to the 2019 School Regionals.*

 The next year saw its tournaments cancelled because of the pandemic.
 After the competition resumed, in 2021, I won the Porto U20 District Championship in my last year as a junior.